2022–23 FA Trophy

-The 2022–23 FA Trophy (known for sponsorship reasons as the Isuzu FA Trophy) is the 54th season of the FA Trophy, an annual football competition for teams at levels 5–8 of the English football league system.
+The 2022–23 FA Trophy (known for sponsorship reasons as the Isuzu FA Trophy) was the 54th season of the FA Trophy, an annual football competition for teams at levels 5–8 of the English football league system.

 Eligibility

 Applications to enter the 54th edition of the FA Trophy opened on 25 February 2022 and closed 1 April 2022.

 Competition is open to the 320 clubs playing in Steps 1–4 of the National League System, equivalent to tiers 5–8 of the overall English football league system.
 All but Guernsey F.C.
 (8) appeared on the list of clubs accepted on 1 July 2022.
 This resulted in an odd number of teams remaining in the first round qualifying, so a bye was allocated to Leek Town.

 Format

 The calendar was announced by The Football Association on 1 July 2022.
 The competition consists of three qualifying rounds and eight proper rounds.
 Teams enter at different stages depending on their position in the English pyramid.
 8th tier teams enter into the first qualifying round and must win 11 matches to become champions.
 7th tier teams enter into the third qualifying round and must win 9 matches to become champions.
 6th tier teams enter into the second round proper and must win 7 matches to become champions.
 5th tier teams enter into the third round proper and must win 6 matches to become champions.

 All rounds are single-match knockout format, with the winner decided by penalties if the match was drawn after 90 minutes, apart from the Final where the winner was decided by extra-time and penalties if the match is drawn.
 This is the same format as the 2020–21 and 2021–22 season which broke from previous seasons that used replays and two-legged semi-finals.